-The Harvard Historical Society plans to restore its 1870 Stevens & Co. organ and has set a fundraising goal of around $80,000 and hopes to raise the money through grants, private donations, and corporate sponsors.
-The Andover Organ Company is scheduled to begin the restoration in spring 2019 and will complete the job in time to celebrate the organ’s 150 anniversary in 2020.
-Please consider making a donation to help support this effort.
+The Andover Organ Company is scheduled to begin the restoration in spring 2019 and will complete the job in time to celebrate the organ’s 150th anniversary in 2020.
+Please consider supporting this endeavor with a tax deductible donation.
 You can make a donation by sending a check to The Harvard Historical Society, Box 542, Harvard, Ma 01451 or by tapping the PayPal button below.

 Our 1870 Stevens & Co organ has been awarded a citation from the Organ Historical Society honoring its special historic qualities.
 This citation directly acknowledges the historic value and authenticity of this instrument.
 Our organ is one of only three produced by a George Stevens company to receive such a citation.
 It is also the largest remaining single manual organ produced by George Stevens.